pikcube/Kazopolis/Optional Gardening Rules.md

 ## Godfather: If players select the Godfather, there will be either -1 or +1 outsider.
 If the Godfather is made drunk, this does not happen.

+## Xaan: If players select the Xaan, there may be any number of outsiders.
+If all Xaans are made drunk, this doesn't happen.

 ## Fang Gu: If a player selects the Fang Gu, there will be +1 outsider.

 ## Vigor Mortis: If a player selects the Vigor Mortis, there will be -1 outsider.